 Postdoctoral Fellowship in Clinical Neuropsychology and Brain Imaging Research

 The overarching goal of the fellowship program is preparation for advanced practice in clinical neuropsychology.
-It is our intent to produce outstanding scientist-practitioners who are rigorously trained with a broad-based foundation in assessment, intervention, consultation, and research.
+It is our intention to produce outstanding scientist-practitioners who are rigorously trained with a broad-based foundation in assessment, intervention, consultation, and research.
 To achieve these ends, the fellowship involves:

 - Supervised neuropsychological service delivery to a wide range of patient populations.
 Each fellow has a minimum of 2 Geisel School of Medicine at Dartmouth faculty neuropsychology supervisors for individual supervision.
 Additional group supervision provides fellows the opportunity to interact with faculty and interdisciplinary teams.

 - An organized sequence of educational experiences, including seminars and colloquia on clinical neuropsychology, clinical research, and professional development.